Business Intelligence

 Increasing Transparency with Explainable AI (XAI)

 Once data infrastructure is in place, ensuring AI decisions are clear and understandable is crucial.
-Transparency fosters trust, and 75% of businesses believe that a lack of transparency could drive customers away in the future [16].
+Transparency fosters trust, and a large majority of businesses surveyed by Zendesk expect that a lack of AI transparency will drive customers away [16].
 Explainable AI (XAI) helps by making AI decision-making more accessible to stakeholders.

 Tools like SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations) are popular choices for explaining model outcomes.
 For example, a retail company used SHAP to ensure its customer segmentation tool complied with GDPR.
 The analysis revealed that factors like purchase history and browsing habits influenced customer conversion rates [15].